Robinlovelace/odjitter/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Origin-destination Jittering: Methods for Generating Desire Lines for Realistic Route Networks
+# Origin-destination Jittering: A computationally efficient method for generating realistic route networks from origin-destination data

 <!-- badges: start -->